syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 jenkins.marketplace.kratix.io          2023-01-01T01:01:01Z
 ```

-Kratix will also write to the State Store a declaration of state, informing any
+Kratix will also write a declaration of state to the State Store, informing any
-Worker clusters they should install the Promise Dependencies.
+worker destinations that they should install the Promise Dependencies.
 For the Jenkins
 Promise, the Dependencies include the Jenkins Operator.

-However, at this state, there are no Worker clusters.
+However, at this state, there are no worker clusters.

 <details>
 <summary>🤔 What's a Destination?</summary>